top of page

 • Attachment: Individuals with hyporesponsive interoception may also struggle with attachment, as they may not recognize the emotional nuances of close relationships and may struggle to form deep emotional connections with others.

-Conclusions on Interoception and Autism
+Final Thoughts About Interoception and Autism

 In conclusion, interoception is a critical sense that allows us to perceive and understand the internal states of our bodies.
 It plays a vital role in our ability to care for our physical health, regulate our emotions, and participate in social interactions.
 However, many people are not aware of interoception and its significant influence on our daily lives.